 How Long Does a Deep South Road Trip Take?

 We spent five weeks road tripping from Charleston to New Orleans, although we spent almost a week at either end, and we travelled fairly slowly, taking our time and really savoring the adventure.
-We’d suggest that you should allocate at least two weeks to a trip like this though, and ideally three, to get the best experience.

 Of course, there’s a lot more to see in all the states we’ve mentioned, so you could easily extend this itinerary for as long as you wish!